Mountain biking: Freeride

 Freeride / Big Hit / Hucking, as the name suggests, is a 'do anything' discipline that encompasses everything from downhill racing without the clock to jumping, riding 'North Shore' style (elevated trails made of interconnecting bridges and logs), and generally riding trails and stunts that require more skill and aggressive techniques than XC.

-"Slopestyle" type riding is an increasingly popular genre that combines big-air, stunt-ridden freeride with BMX style tricks.
+"Slopestyle" type riding is an increasingly popular genre that combines big-air, stunt-ridden freeride with BMX-style tricks.
 Slopestyle courses are usually constructed at already established mountain bike parks and include jumps, large drops, quarter-pipes, and other wooden obstacles.
 There are always multiple lines through a course and riders compete for judges' points by choosing lines that highlight their particular skills.

 A "typical" freeride bike is hard to define, but typical specifications are 13–18 kilos (30–40 lbs) with 150–250 mm of suspension front and rear.
-Freeride bikes are generally heavier and more amply suspended than their XC counterparts, but usually, retain much of their climbing ability.
-It is up to the rider to build his or her bike to lean more toward a preferred level of aggressiveness.
+Freeride bikes are generally heavier and more amply suspended than their XC counterparts, but usually retain much of their climbing ability.
+It is up to the rider to build their bike to lean more toward a preferred level of aggressiveness.

 Dirt Jumping

 Dirt Jumping (DJ) is the practice of riding bikes over shaped mounds of dirt or soil and becoming airborne.
-The goal is that after riding over the 'lip' the rider will become airborne, and aim to land on the 'knuckle'.
-Dirt jumping can be done on almost any bicycle, but the bikes chosen are generally smaller and more maneuverable hardtails so that tricks such as backflips, whips, and tabletops, are easier to complete.
+The goal is that after riding over the 'lip' the rider will become airborne and aim to land on the 'knuckle'.
+Dirt jumping can be done on almost any bicycle, but the bikes chosen are generally smaller and more maneuverable hardtails so that tricks such as backflips, whips, and tabletops are easier to complete.
 The bikes are simpler so that when a crash occurs there are fewer components to break or cause the rider injury.
-Bikes are typically built from sturdier materials such as steel to handle repeated heavy impacts of crashes and bails.
+Bikes are typically built from sturdier materials such as steel to handle repeated heavy impacts of crashes and bailouts.

 Trials

 Trials riding consists of hopping and jumping bikes over obstacles, without touching a foot onto the ground.
 It can be performed either off-road or in an urban environment.
 This requires an excellent sense of balance.
-The emphasis is placed on techniques of effectively overcoming the obstacles, although street-trials (as opposed to competition-oriented trials) is much like Street and DJ, where doing tricks with style is the essence.
+The emphasis is placed on techniques of effectively overcoming the obstacles, although street-trials (as opposed to competition-oriented trials) are much like Street and DJ, where doing tricks with style is the essence.
 Trials bikes look almost nothing like mountain bikes.
 They use either 20, 24 or 26 in wheels and have very small, low frames, some types without a saddle.